xiaoyeye/TDL/README.md

      python predict_analysis_more_kegg_tfs_average_whole_new_rand_8NT.py

    `predict_analysis_more_kegg_tfs_average_whole_new_rand_8NT.py` collects and summrzies results of the model in each fold to present the final results.
-Please change 'data_path', 'save_dir', 'the path of trained model'accordingly.
+Please change 'data_path', 'save_dir', 'the path of trained model' accordingly.